-What are the Basics of Conference Insurance?
+What Are the Basics of Conference Insurance?

 A conference may seem like a straightforward and low-risk event, but this doesn’t mean that it is immune to issues and risks which require insurance.
 In fact, because of the complexity of events like conferences, there are often a wider variety of things that could go wrong and hamper the event’s success.